Charles-Johnson/musical-keyboard/README.md

 I already had.
 Basic music toys we had only played one note at a time so it was an excuse for a side project.

+# Setup

+For those new to Rust: download the toolchain [here](https://rustup.rs)

+Run the program: `cargo run --release` (debug profile can cause lag in generating stream)

 # Dependencies

 - The `cpal` crate is used to play audio streams which